Your guide to finding low GI foods to keep your blood sugar stable

 Butternut, acorn, and other winter squash

-Shredded wheat and many whole-grain cereals (choose unsweetened)
+Shredded wheat and many whole-grain breakfast cereals (choose unsweetened)

 Carb-Free and Very Low-Carb Foods (Very Low GI)